ByteWelder/Tactility/Documentation/ideas.md

 - Make firmwares available via web serial website
 - If present, use LED to show boot/wifi status
 - T-Deck Power: capacity estimation uses linear voltage curve, but it should use some sort of battery discharge curve.
+- Statusbar widget to show how much memory is in use?
+- Wrapper for Slider that shows "+" and "-" buttons, and also the value in a label.
+- Display app: Add toggle to display performance measurement overlay (consider showing FPS in statusbar!)

 # App Ideas
 - USB implementation to make device act as mass storage device.